jaydinsweo/Dashboard/README.md

 ### Prerequisites

+Make sure that you has Qlik running either on your pc or on the cloud.

--  Qlik Server running on desktop or on server.
+-  [ ] Qlik Server running on desktop or on server.
--  Npm or yarn
+-  [ ] Npm or yarn

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here is the list of all dependencies that we will work with in this project.

 -  [React](https://github.com/facebook/react)
 -  [Enigma.js](https://github.com/qlik-oss/enigma.js)